Share the Love

 Looking for the perfect Mother’s Day gift?
 Courting Mrs. McCarthy is on sale this weekend for .99 cents on kindle.
 Get mom what she really wants, a scandalous tale of adultery!

-Here is the blurb for the book.
+Here is the synopsis!

 Just ask his absent father, his controlling aunt and uncle…or his ex-girlfriend, Sarah.
 All he wants is to spend the summer before his senior year relaxing in the sun without any conflict or drama.
 But when he lays eyes on the beautiful, married mother of three at the opening of a yacht club, all bets are off.

 Jacqueline McCarthy’s life is nothing but a façade…

 Her husband is a disgraced former athlete who prefers to have his ego stroked by other women.
 Jackie fills her empty days with yacht club events with other bored, wealthy housewives she can’t stand, and she’d give anything to truly connect with someone.

 When she meets Nathan and asks him to watch her children, she is captivated by the handsome, charismatic young man with a swimmer’s body.